 Announcing a unionizing campaign early can be advantageous.
-Being out in the open makes it easier to quickly reach coworkers and harder for bosses to take action against you since your efforts are publicly documented, but it does allow them more of an opportunity to mount a counter campaign to sow dissent.
+Being out in the open makes it easier to quickly reach coworkers and harder for bosses to take action against you since your efforts are publicly documented, but it does allow them more of an opportunity to mount a counter-campaign to sow dissent.

 A 2019 report out of the Economic Policy Institute estimates that organizations across the U.S. spend an average of $340 million per year on hiring staff to stop unionizing efforts in their workplaces.
-It’s pretty wild that they’d rather spend money on these services then bettering the quality of lives of their staff, right?
+It’s pretty wild that they’d rather spend money on these services than bettering the quality of lives of their staff, right?
 Regardless, going public too early, without an understanding of what the majority of your staff wants or without an organization in place, can allow management enough time to convince workers that the status quo is good for them.

 Waiting to announce can also be beneficial.
 A study out of Cornell University on unionization efforts in the late 1980s found that win rates among unions was 62% for those that had at least 70% of a workplace send in cards before a petition.
-Waiting until you have overwhelming support to send cards and go public could be wise since you’ll eventually need a majority support among staff when it comes time for an election.
-However, sometimes with larger organizing efforts, it’s tougher to reach a wider, spread out workforce without a public-facing campaign.
-Plus, if you wait too long, management can find out about the union before organizers have planned a public roll out so make sure you’re intentional about keeping things quiet or ramping things up.
+Waiting until you have overwhelming support to send cards and go public could be wise since you’ll eventually need a majority of support among staff when it comes time for an election.
+However, sometimes with larger organizing efforts, it’s tougher to reach a wider, spread-out workforce without a public-facing campaign.
+Plus, if you wait too long, management can find out about the union before organizers have planned a public rollout so make sure you’re intentional about keeping things quiet or ramping things up.

 The point here is that knowing your office terrain and what dynamics are at play between coworkers and management will help you best determine the most strategic time to publicly campaign if you choose to at all.